 Do you find yourself feeling overworked, exhausted, perpetually busy yet unproductive?
 Then this book is for you.
 “Essentialism: The Disciplined Pursuit of Less” by Greg McKeown explains how to focus your energy only on what’s essential, so you can do the right things that truly matter.
 Today, we have more choices and connectivity, but we also face more distractions and and social pressure, making it harder for us to say “no” to the nonessentials.
 As a result, many people find themselves too stretched too thinly across too many areas.
-In this summary, we’ll outline the concept of essentialism and the 3-part model of becoming an essentialist.
+In this Essentialism summary, you’ll learn what esssentialism is all about, as well as the 3-part model of becoming an essentialist.

 What is Essentialism?